Trump, Biden trade barbs at dueling Florida rallies

 Biden urged his supporters to “return your ballot today if you haven’t done it so far, or you can get to vote early in person through Nov.
 1, but you’ve got to get out and vote and make sure everyone you know votes as well.”

-After his Broward County event, Biden headed to Tampa to hold another drive-in car rally, while the president traveled to North Carolina, another battleground state.
+After his Broward County event, Biden stopped by what his aides described as a campiagn victory center, to speak to staffers and volunteers.
+Later, he headed to Tampa to hold another drive-in car rally, while the president traveled to North Carolina, another battleground state.